akzj/leaf/pkg/mmdb/README.md

 * base on google btree
 * support snapshot to disk
 * support ACID transaction
-* support MVCC multi routines read/write without block each other
+* support MVCC multi goroutines to read/write without blocking each other